Resources for parents and students at post-primary school

-The following websites and list of organisations have been compiled to help parents and teachers.
-You may find them particularly helpful if your child is starting second-level education in Ireland for the first time.
-You may also find these resources useful if you will be moving to Ireland or returning to Ireland soon and are looking for information on the post-primary or second-level education system here.
+The resources may also be useful if you are moving to Ireland or returning to Ireland soon and are looking for information on the post-primary or secondary-level education system in Ireland.

 National Parents Council Post Primary

-The National Parents Council - Post Primary (NPCpp) is a nationwide organisation that represents the interests of parents with children in second-level education.
+The National Parents Council - Post Primary (NPCpp) is a nationwide organisation that represents the interests of parents with children in secondary education.

 The NPCpp aims to:

-- Actively involve parents in all aspects of their children’s education
+- Involve parents in all aspects of their children’s education

 - Provide a voice for parents in the development of parent groups

-The NPCpp also works as an umbrella organisation for parents associations in second-level schools.
+The NPCpp also works as an umbrella organisation for parents associations in secondary schools.
 It aims to have an effective parents association in place in every school.

 Irish Second-Level Students Union

-The Irish Second-Level Students Union (ISSU) is the national umbrella body for school student councils.
+The Irish Second-Level Students Union (ISSU) is the national representative body for school student councils.

 It aims to: